The Court decriminalised adultery, striking down Section 497 of the Indian Penal Code, 1860.

 Joseph Shine, a non-resident Keralite, filed public interest litigation under Article 32 of the Constitution.
 The petition challenged the constitutionality of the offence of adultery under Section 497 of the IPC read with Section 198(2) of the CrPC.

-Section 497 of the IPC criminalises adultery: it imposes culpability on a man who engages in sexual intercourse with another person’s wife.
-Adultery is punishable with a maximum imprisonment of five years.
-Woman, a consenting party, is exempted from prosecution.
-This provision is inapplicable when a husband is sexually involved with an unmarried woman.
+Section 497 IPC criminalised adultery: it imposed culpability on a man who engages in sexual intercourse with another person’s wife.
+Adultery was punishable with a maximum imprisonment of five years.
+Women, including consenting parties, were exempted from prosecution.
+Section 497 IPC was inapplicable when a husband engaged in sexual intercourse with an unmarried woman.

-Section 198(2) of CrPC allows only the husband to file a complaint for the offence of adultery.
+Section 198(2) of CrPC specified how a complainant can file charges for offenses committed under Sections 497 and 498 IPC.
+Section 198(2) CrPC specified that only the husband can file a complaint for the offence of adultery.

-This case was first heard before a 3 judge bench headed by Chief Justice Dipak Misra.
+This case was first heard before a three-judge bench headed by Chief Justice Dipak Misra.

-On July 11th the Centre filed an affidavit: it argued that diluting adultery in any form will impact the "sanctity of marriage".
+On July 11th the Centre filed an affidavit, arguing that diluting adultery in any form will impact the 'sanctity of marriage'.

 1) Whether exemption granted to married women under Section 497 violates the right to equality under the Constitution?